 Interior Colour and Paper

-There are two elements here, the colour of the content (text, pictures) and the colour of the paper.
-After selecting the colour of the content, a few more items will pop open.
+There are two elements here.
+After selecting the interior colour, a few more items will pop open.
 These are for the colour of the paper.

-The standard is black and white.
+Think ink, as in printer cartridges.
+The standard is black and white which prints as black text with greyscale images.
 Children’s illustrated books and coffee table books will be full colour.
-Your formatter should have given you a black and white pdf with all images in grayscale.
+Your formatter should have given you an appropriate pdf.

-White paper is standard.
-It’s thinner paper, so it’s less expensive to print and ship.
+White paper is standard in North America, cream in Europe.
+White is thinner paper, so it’s less expensive to print and ship.
 Cream paper is thicker, more expensive to print and ship, and can sometimes be a little too yellow.
 Your cover designer calculated the spine width based on the chosen thickness.

 When an image goes to the very edge of a page like in a picture book, the image is said to bleed.
 If your book has page margins, you do not have bleed.